cornell-colab/SGFDH-2020/W1-Introduction/W1 Game Plan.md

 * What do you want to understand better?
 * What do you want to know how to do?

+Also:
+* Do you have any suggestions for how to do better at managing our synchronous online discussions?

 Consider the discussions posted by your fellow fellows, and comment on any that you'd like to.